 According to statistics in an unvaccinated population, one person with measles can infect 12 to 18 others.

 Disease typically strikes children.
-After an incubation period of 10 to 12 days, measles comes on as a fever, cough, stuffy nose, and bloodshot and watery eyes.
+After an incubation period of 10 to 12 days, measles comes on like a fever, cough, stuffy nose, and bloodshot and watery eyes.
 Loss of appetite and malaise are common too.
 Several days after these initial symptoms, an uncomfortable spotty rash begins to spread all over the body, starting on the face and neck and moving downward.
 The rash usually lasts for three to five days and then fades away.

 In uncomplicated cases, people who get measles start to recover as soon as the rash appears and feel back to normal in about two to three weeks.